 Where does the PLAAFP statement fit into the IEP process?

 The PLAAFP statement will give a snapshot of the student at a particular time and place.
-You have to know where you are to plan for where you want to go.
+You must know where you are to plan for where you want to go.
 The PLAAFP statement is, essentially, the foundation of the IEP.
 Each area of need identified in the PLAAFP will be addressed later in the IEP.
 Once a child is determined to be eligible for services, all of their needs have to be addressed.
 IEP services are not tied to a label.

 - A Place to Start: Understanding the Present Level of Academic Achievement and Functional Performance Statement